LucasGallone/WestBroadcast-Streamer/README.md

 -> Extract the content of the .zip file and place the files wherever you like.
 <br>
 <br>
--> Install Python 3.10 or later on your computer from the official website [by clicking here.](https://www.python.org/downloads/)
+-> Install Python 3.10 or newer on your computer from the official website [by clicking here.](https://www.python.org/downloads/)
 <br>
 <b>IMPORTANT: When installing Python, make sure to check the "Add Python to PATH" box, otherwise the decoder will not work properly!</b>
 <br>